spongechameleon/calorie/web/README.md

+# Feature TO-DO
+- Sync with another web `count-dracula` when on the same network (WebRTC -> snapdrop?)
+- Redo the UX/UI

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.